Credit Score Analysis By Underwriters During Mortgage Process

 With FHA Loans, co-borrowers are allowed and borrowers can have more than one non-occupant co-borrower added to their loan.

-- If the borrower’s is lower, then then middle score of the borrower is used and not the co-borrower
+- If the borrowers are lower, then the middle score of the borrower is used and not the co-borrower

 Information On Credit Report